kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 - architecture (ex: x86 vs ARM CPUs)
 - brands and models (ex: Radeon 7000 vs Nvidia A100 vs T4 GPUs)

-A ResourceFlavor is an object that represents these variations and allows you to associate them with node labels and taints.
+A ResourceFlavor is an object that represents these resource variations and allows you to associate them with node labels and taints.

 **Note**: If your cluster is homogeneous, you can use an [empty ResourceFlavor](#empty-resourceflavor) instead of adding labels to custom ResourceFlavors.